 Northeast Regional Council of Carpenters’ SIB program is an eight-week training course that prepares women to become carpenter apprentices.
 The 40-hour per week course trains women carpenters in a variety of in-class curriculum and hands-on training in mathematics, occupational safety and hazards, hand/power tool training and job-site culture.
 After successful completion of the program, women carpenters graduate to the NRCC Apprenticeship program.
 The Pre-Apprentice program, which has been in existence since 2016, recently graduated its fifth class of women to the Apprentice Program within the NRCC.

-Timothy Miller, Director of the Mid-Atlantic Training Center, feels that having a SIB Pre-Apprenticeship Program in Baltimore will give women a chance to enter a field that many fail to consider.
+Timothy Miller, Director of the Mid-Atlantic Training Centers, feels that having a SIB Pre-Apprenticeship Program in Baltimore will give women a chance to enter a field that many fail to consider.

 “We are so grateful to the Baltimore Office of Workforce Development for this grant, as it will give us the ability to introduce women in the Baltimore area to the benefits of a career in carpentry,” said Miller.
 “It is time to dismiss misconceptions about women joining the carpentry workforce and we’re hopeful that a program in Baltimore will help us to continue to do just that.”